-In some areas, shorelines are undergoing erosion and are characterized by a high marsh along the seaward margin of which is a low wave-cut clay scarp.
+In some areas, shorelines are undergoing erosion and are characterized by a high marsh along the seaward margin of which is a low clay scarp.
 If the clay scarp is considered significant and could provide the marsh some protection, both the scarp and the marsh are mapped.
-A classification of 10A/2A in such cases indicates that the clay scarp is seaward of the marsh.
-Locally, narrow or fringing bands of intertidal or topographically low marsh front clay scarps in which case the designation is reversed, 2A/10A, indicating that a higher clay platform is landward of the fringing marsh (Figure 15a).
-If a topographically high marsh is landward of the clay scarp, then a 10A/2A/10A designation is used to indicate a sequence consisting of a landward high marsh, succeeded by a clay scarp, followed by a seaward low fringing marsh.
-These multiple types of shorelines are occasionally mapped along the mainland shores of East and West Galveston bays.
+A classification of 10A/2A in such cases indicates that the clay scarp is seaward of the marsh (Figure 14).
+This multiple type of shoreline is occasionally mapped along channels in deltaic marshes such as in the Nueces River delta.
 In some sheltered areas, shorelines are locally characterized by marshes fringing sheltered scarps and are designated as 8C/10A.